Holistic and Natural Treatment for Neurodermatitis

 - Absorbs quickly without residue

-3. Aloe Vera - The natural anti-inflammatory
+3. Aloe Vera - The Natural Anti-Inflammatory

-- Hold under running, lukewarm bath water
+- Hold under running, lukewarm bathwater

 - Immediately apply a moisturizing cream

-5. Chamomile and black tea compresses - The proven tradition
+5. Chamomile and Black Tea Compresses - The Proven Tradition

 Chamomile vs. Black Tea:

-- Black tea: Astringent, antibacterial, good for weeping eczema
+- Black Tea: Astringent, antibacterial, good for weeping eczema

-6. Probiotics - Strengthen the gut-skin axis
+6. Probiotics - Strengthening the Gut-Skin Axis

 - Lactobacillus rhamnosus reduces eczema severity by up to 50%